-In major consolidated subsidiaries, the risk management department, which is independent of trading departments, quantitatively and qualitatively controls risks in order to deal with such investment risks (market risk, credit risk, market liquidity risk, etc.) pertaining to financial instruments.
+In major consolidated subsidiaries, the risk management department, which is independent of trading departments, quantitatively and qualitatively controls risk in order to deal with market risk and credit risk etc. pertaining to financial instruments.

-Through these approaches, the Group aims to minimize fluctuations in short-term gains and losses, increase investment income in order to maximize net asset value in the mid-to-long-term, and maintain financial soundness.
+Through these approaches, the Group aims to increase investment income in order to maximize net asset value in the mid-to-long-term, and maintain financial soundness.